Carloshipol/Back-End--WorkShop-springboot/README.md

 # About the project

-Workshop is a back end project built in Spring Boot with critical thinking and good practices.
+Workshop is a cool Spring Boot project where we've put our critical thinking hats on and embraced some solid coding practices.

-The Back End consists of a company with user, order, order of items,  order status, categories, payments and products.
-Handling errors, exceptions and data processing using JPA/HIBERNATE.
-Using the H2 in-memory database for queries and testing.
+So, what's in the back end?
+Imagine a bustling little virtual company with all the works – users, orders, items in those orders, order statuses, product categories, payments, and of course, the products themselves.

+And hey, we're not just building it, we're also taking care of those pesky errors and exceptions that might pop up along the way.
+We're using JPA/Hibernate to handle all that nitty-gritty data processing stuff.

+Oh, and for our testing and quick queries, we've got H2, the handy in-memory database, at our service.

+In a nutshell, Workshop is all about flexing our coding muscles while keeping things efficient and error-free in the back end.

 # technologies used
 ## Back end